jnunez03/SQL/README.md

  Want to return the next largest integer?
 Use ceiling function ``` ceil(avg(salary)) ```.

- # SUBQUERIES in SELECT CLAUSES
+ # SUBQUERIES in SELECT CLAUSES.
 - Sub Queries can be used in three different parts of a select statement.
 In the list of values returned, in the From Clause and in the Where Clause.

 ```sql